Bellaire, Texas

 Bellaire is a city in southwestern Harris County, Texas, United States, within the Houston–Sugar Land–Baytown metropolitan area.
-As of the 2020 U.S. census, the city population was 17,202.
+As of the 2020 census, Bellaire had a population of 17,202.
 It is surrounded by the cities of Houston and West University Place.
 Bellaire is known as the "City of Homes", owing to its mostly residential character; but it has offices along the I-610 Loop within the city limits.
+Bellaire has two public elementary schools, one public middle school, one public high school, and one public library in the city limits, as well as three private K-12 schools.
+The municipality also has a bus transit center and multiple public bus routes; formerly it was on a streetcar line.